Home

 News (upcoming and recent):

-• I will be giving a short talk with Fabian Schlotterbeck in June 2024 about experiments on exactly-differentials and less-comparatives in German at ELM3.
+• I presented a poster with Fabian Schlotterbeck in June 2024 about experiments on exactly-differentials and less-comparatives in German and English at ELM3.